tc39/proposal-integer-and-modulus-math/README.md

 ## Motivation
 This proposal consists of two related extensions to the `Math` object: additional functions for integer math and true modulus for integers and floats.

+This proposal adds functionality that missing from ECMAScript.
+It does so in way that is ergonomic for developers and allows for efficient implementation by engines across a wide range of hardware.
+While there is some overlap in functionality with WebAssembly and asm.js, this proposal is independent of those.

 ### Integer Math
 Integer math operations are often more efficient than floating point math.
-This tends to be true even in hardware with an FPU.
+This tends to be true even on CPUs with an FPU.

+This proposal introduces additional static methods on `Math` for signed 32-bit integer values.

-While ECMA-262 defines mathematical operations in terms of floating point numbers, some engines (XS) and ECMAScript compilers (Emscripten) implement optimizations to use integers where the result is unobservable.
+While ECMA-262 defines mathematical operations in terms of floating point numbers, engines and ECMAScript compilers may implement optimizations to use integers where there is no observable difference in the result.

 Engines can infer some situations where integer optimizations are possible, but it is not always practical.
 For this reason, ES6 added [`Math.imul`](https://tc39.es/ecma262/#sec-math.imul) to allow source text to directly express a 32-bit signed integer multiply operation.

 In addition to being more efficient, integer math operators can be more ergonomic than performing a floating point operation and then converting the result to an integer.
 The integer divide, integer modulus, integer remainder, and integer random are examples.

-This proposal introduces additional static methods on `Math` for signed 32-bit integer values.

 ### Modulus
 The `%` operator is often incorrectly referred to as the "modulo operator" but the actual operation is [remainder](https://tc39.es/ecma262/#sec-numeric-types-number-remainder):